foggerty/thebook/Chapters/NotesAndReferences.md

 30. Reading ikhtalafa aqwal ar-rumat (B) for the corrupt ikh. migdàr ar-r, (A, 34a, line 6).

 136631.
-The author expresses himself badly in Arabic, but other MSS show that this is the sense.
+The author expresses himself badly in Arabic, but other manuscripts show that this is the sense.
 In D a rule of thumb is given: "To form a rough idea of the correct length of an arrow, the arrowhead may be put under the archer's armpit.
 What he then does is to stretch out his arm along the arrow, and if the middle finger reaches the end of the nock it is right for size."

 32. Specified as Egypt and Syria in a.
 Cf. also CD.